Jake (JAKE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Jake Historical Price

-According to the latest data gathered on Jake live price page, the current price of Jake is 0USD.
+According to the latest data gathered on Jake live price page, the current price of Jake is 0.000007USD.
 The circulating supply of Jake(JAKE) is

 - 24-hour0.00%$ 0$ 0$ 0